When Should You Get an Oil Change?

 Should You Trust the Little Sticker?

 We all know that little sticker on your windshield that gets an update after you get an oil change.
 It basically says, 'come in for your next oil change in six months or at around 8000km, whichever comes first'.
 It may be a little bit anxiety-inducing to think about when you’re nearing the cutoff point.
 You may start thinking about the consequences of not heeding the instructions on your little sticker.
 Will your engine seize up?
 Or will some other horrible consequence come to pass that will lead to more money and headaches down the line if you don’t take care of that oil change immediately?
+You can also read our blog on how to change an oil.

 Well, it helps to understand why you need oil changes in the first place to get a handle on when they need to happen.